-In November of 1990 my late husband Rick Ferguson received a letter from a noted leader in the city of Denver who urged him to consider moving from our home state of Missouri to Colorado.
+In November of 1990, my late husband Rick Ferguson received a letter from a noted leader in the city of Denver who urged him to consider moving from our home state of Missouri to Colorado.
 In the letter he used this phrase from Acts 16, language from Paul’s vision, “Come over to Macedonia to help us.”
-And eventually we like Paul concluded, “that the Lord had called us to preach the gospel to them” and we went.
+And eventually we, like Paul, concluded, “the Lord had called us to preach the gospel to them” and we went.

-Going to Macedonia meant Paul was even further from home.
+Going to Macedonia meant Paul was even farther from home.

-If you are in Chicago and your family is in Tulsa, OK.
-Or you live in Oakland, CA and your family is in Fort Worth.
+If you are in Chicago and your family is in Tulsa, Oklahoma.
+Or you live in Oakland, California, and your family is in Fort Worth.
 Or you are in India and two of your kids are students at Liberty University.
-You get this.
+You get this, right?

 God calls us often to leave comfort of family and friends for the sake of the gospel.